billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 record in each bank.
 The entire surface of each selected probe will be
 sampled: shank-0:[bank-0..bank-max], shank-1:[bank-0..bank-max], etc.

+Although the survey controls the selected sites (looping over shanks and banks), it adopts the reference, gain, and highpass filter settings set in each probe's current IMRO table.
+That is, you can thus choose to do the survey with external or tip referencing by setting that choice for each probe in the IMRO editor.

 A survey run will save data files to the current run directory specified on the `Save tab`.
 The files will automatically be named `SvyPrb_date&time_g0_t0...`